 Overview

-Overseas students, who are responsible for the cost of their own education, do not receive state recurrent funding.
-These students are to be excluded from all sections of the Census form, except the Overseas students section.
+Overseas students are responsible for the cost of their own education.
+They do not receive state recurrent funding.
+Please do not include these students in any section of the Census form, except the Overseas students section.

-Students on visitor visas, bridging visas with study limitations or no visa are also to be excluded from all sections of the Census form, except the section Students on visitor visas, bridging visas with study limitation or no visa.
-These may be students who do not currently hold a visa to stay in Australia or are on a temporary/bridging visa that has a limitation to study.
+You should also not include Students on visitor visas, bridging visas with study limitations or no visa in any section of the Census form, except the section Students on visitor visas, bridging visas with study limitation or no visa.
+These may be students who do not currently hold a visa to stay in Australia or are on a temporary/bridging visa that has limited study rights.

 Census Day (Relevant day)